manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Safe_Attachments.md

 18. If a **Security & Compliance** dialog box appears with a message about updating your organization settings, select **Yes**.

       It may take a minute or so to update the organization settings.
-Once the settings are updated, the safe attachment policy that you created will appear in the Safe attachments list.
+Once the settings are updated, the **AttachmentPolicy1** policy that you created will appear in the Safe attachments list.

 17. Leave the Client 1 VM and the Security &amp; Compliance Center tab open for the next lab.